How to Completely Cover the IB Chemistry Syllabus ?

 4. Language: Expressing one’s ideas in written and spoken form clearly without affecting the message.

-5. Teamwork: Participating in group work to promote team spirit and offer constructive criticism.
+5. Joint work: Involving in group project or work to foster a sense of fellowship and constructive criticism.

 1. Experiments: Regular practice and laboratory attendance to put into perspective what has been learned theoretically.